-With its convenient position and accessibility, surroundings of superb natural landscapes, bold vision and committed leadership, Reșița, as well as the region it polarizes, represent a high potential new market, production location and local resource pool to capitalize on.
+With its convenient position and accessibility, superb natural landscapes, bold vision, and committed leadership, Reșița, as well as the surrounding region, represent a high potential new market, location for new production facilities, and local human resource pool to capitalize on.

-With over 10 million square feet available for developing projects greenfield projects, Reșița is open for business.
-While the local investors are heavily investing in expansion projects (steel production, food production and bicycles manufacturing), the city welcomes visionary entrepreneurs, investors and developers in search for business opportunities.
+With over 10 million square feet available for developing greenfield projects, Reșița is open for business.
+While local investors are heavily investing in expansion projects (steel production, food production, and bicycles manufacturing), the city welcomes visionary entrepreneurs, investors, and developers in search of business opportunities.

-Reșița has ample resources of available land and warehouses which are currently unused.
-The City Hall together with the County Council of Caraș – Severin has developed a fully serviced industrial area, offering land lots at highly competitive lease prices.
+Reșița has ample resources of available land and warehouses, which are currently unused.
+The City Hall together with the County Council of Caraș–Severin has developed a fully serviced industrial area, offering land plots at highly competitive lease prices.
 On-demand customized warehouses may also be made available.

 2. Professional education programs and customized workforce training programs

-Reșița and nearby towns have quickly adapted to the training demand required by the fast-growing local businesses, adjusting their vocational colleges to provide a wide array of skills to employees.
+Reșița and nearby communities have quickly adapted to the training demand required by the fast-growing local businesses, adjusting their vocational schools to provide a wide array of skills to employees.
 To meet the growing demand, new training skills can be introduced in the educational curricula in less than 6 months.
-The dual professional qualification system is available in Reșița starting with 2017, allowing companies to train new employees on site.
+The dual professional qualification system has become available in Reșița starting in 2017, allowing companies to train new employees on site.

-The share of migrants coming from other countries in Romania, at FUA level, in 2011.
+The share of migrants coming from other counties in Romania, at FUA level, in 2011

 Source: Magnet Cities.
 Migration and Commuting in Romania (World Bank)